sb8vk/Data-processing-notebooks/README.md

 ---

 ## What you’ll find here
-- `notebooks/` — Executable, small-focus notebooks that demonstrate end-to-end patterns (data loading → transform → model/training/eval).
+- — Executable, small-focus notebooks that demonstrate end-to-end patterns.
-- `docs/` — Long-form guides and how-tos (optimizations, profiling, memory management).
+- — Long-form guides and how-tos.
-- `benchmarks/` — Scripts and raw results (CSV / Apache Arrow) and scripts for reproducing them.
+- — Scripts and raw results for reproducing them.
-- `envs/` — `requirements.txt` / `environment.yml` / `Dockerfile` used for experiments.

 ---

 ## Quick start